First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Auto-Renewing Without Annual Review

 Your circumstances change — you might move, change jobs, or reduce your commute.
 Review your policy annually to ensure you're getting competitive rates and appropriate coverage.
-Shopping around at renewal can uncover better deals.
-If you find a significantly better rate, learn how and when to switch car insurance companies without creating a coverage gap.
+Frequent switching without strategy can forfeit loyalty discounts and accident forgiveness perks built over time, so weigh the trade-offs carefully.

 Misunderstanding Deductible Impact